4-star safety Sherrod Covil commits to dream school Clemson to win championships

 |

-Breaking: 4-star safety Sherrod Covil commits to dream school Clemson to win championships
+4-star safety Sherrod Covil commits to dream school Clemson to win championships

 Sherrod Covil made the trek to Clemson last week to try and find a reason to not go to Clemson.
 It turned out he couldn’t find a reason and he announced his commitment to the Tigers Thursday at the Rivals 5-star Challenge.